 Stable rental income is essential for real estate landlords.
 While there’s been an 18 percent increase in the number of low-income households from 2007 to 2013, funding for the largest HUD program remains below 2008 levels.
 An opportunity for a tenant base exists by providing housing to low-income households using government subsidy programs.
 Such programs pay landlords directly on behalf of the resident.

-Accepting residents on the section 8 voucher program is not only a form of public service but also can provide as a secure form of passive income.
-In our experience, there are both pros and cons to renting to both market rate tenants and section 8 voucher holders.
-As an investor you must determine which tenant and demographic aligns with your real estate investing business plan.
+Accepting residents on the section 8 voucher program is not only a form of public service but also can provide a secure form of passive income.
+In our experience, there are both pros and cons to renting to both market-rate tenants and section 8 voucher holders.
+As an investor, you must determine which tenant and demographic aligns with your real estate investing business plan.

 How would it feel to receive a guaranteed payment every month?

 - Never worry if the rent will be late or only a partial payment.

 - Never be concerned about excuses from tenants.